Overview

 The prediction requirement

-Before diving into the Kalman Filter explanation, let us first understand the need for a prediction algorithm.
+Before delving into the Kalman Filter explanation, let us first understand the necessity of a tracking and prediction algorithm.

 Tracking Radar

-After sending the beam, the radar estimates the current target position and velocity.
-The radar also estimates (or predicts) the target position at the next track beam.
+Once the radar "visits" the target, it proceeds to estimate the current position and velocity of the target.
+The radar also estimates (or predicts) the target's position at the time of the next track beam.

 The future target position can be easily calculated using Newton's motion equations: